The Living Dead at Manchester Morgue

 Review:

 They come to a crossroads and he decides to go his way, but she freaks out.
-She is going up to see her sister and she has to get there as soon as they can.
-They are at a brief impasse, because what he needs to do is time sensitive too.
+She is going to see her sister and she must get there as soon as they can.
+They are at a brief impasse because what he needs to do is time sensitive too.
 He gives in and goes to drop her off.
-I also found this odd, but she is going to let this man she doesn’t know borrow her car.
-I guess it was a different time.
+I also found this odd, but she is going to let this man she doesn’t know borrow her car for the rest of the weekend.
+I guess it was a different time and country.

 That night her sister’s husband is murdered by Guthrie.
-The inspector (Arthur Kennedy) believes it was his wife, Katie (Jeannine Mestre) did it.
+The inspector (Arthur Kennedy) believes it was his wife, Katie (Jeannine Mestre), that did it.
 He also thinks that George and Edna are in on it.
 No one believes Edna, until George has a run in with the zombies as well.
-Guthrie is able to turn others who have recently died into one of the living dead.
+Guthrie can turn others who have recently died into one of the living dead.
 It becomes a race to stop the zombies while the police are after George and Edna.

-Something I did enjoy was the underlying theme of protecting the environment and how experiments can hurt the ecological balance of the Earth.
+That is where I'll leave my recap and introduction to the characters.
+Where I'll start is that I enjoy the underlying theme of protecting the environment and how experiments can hurt the ecological balance of the Earth.
 That ends up being the way these dead come back.
-It is crazy this film came out in 1974 and we are still dealing with issues like this some 40+ years later.
-I am a firm believer in science, but there has to be testing to ensure things don’t hurt the environment.
+It is crazy this film came out in 1974 and we are still dealing with issues like this 50+ years later.
+I am a firm believer in science, but there must be testing to ensure things don’t hurt the environment.
+I'll move on.

-What I found interesting about this film is that is does get right into it.
-It’s pretty early on that Guthrie attacks.
-The pacing did have some issues for me though.
-We get long stretches without anything happening.
-This is frustrating at times, since the zombies are actually really good.
-I did also have issues that in order to build the story and suspense, the Guthrie doesn’t attack.
-I think this is a bit of trappings that we see in the Lucio Fulci Gates of Hell trilogy, the zombies don’t follow their own rules.
+Another positive is that this doesn't waste time and gets into it.
+It’s early on that Guthrie attacks.
+We get long stretches without attacks as they fill in story.
+This frustrated me the first time I saw this, but I didn't feel that this time.
+The zombies are good so that helps.
+These aren't traditional ones.
+I think this is a bit of trappings that we see in the Lucio Fulci's Gates of Hell trilogy in that the zombies don’t follow their own rules.
 As there are more of them, they do, but I don’t buy Guthrie not going after those early on when they appear.
 There are also issues where a car is traveling one place, but Guthrie seems to teleport there.
+This doesn't ruin the movie, but observations I have both times.

-As for the acting in the film, I thought it was solid.
-Galbó was solid as the lead.
-I didn’t like that she got bossed around like she does for a good portion of the film.
+There isn't more to go into for the story so over to the acting.
+I thought it was solid.
+Galbó works as one our female lead.
+I didn’t like that she got bossed around like she does for a good portion.
 I do think that was partially due to the times and how it was written.
-She does show a lot of good fear though.
-Lovelock was solid as well even though he is a real jerk.
+She also wrecked George's bike.
+She does show good fear though.
+Lovelock was solid as her counterpart even though he is a real jerk.
 I do like that he does embody that hero as the film progresses.
-Kennedy is also quite hard, but I thought it adds to an interesting dynamic.
+His worrying about the environment is also a plus.
+Kennedy is also quite hard but adds to an interesting dynamic.
 He believes in what is real and what he can see.
 He thinks that Galbó and Lovelock are the criminals and will stop at nothing to get them.
-The zombies also looked really good in this film and I like how they were slow-moving.
-I do have to point out; they were almost running in one of the hospital scenes which I didn’t like.
 It doesn’t ruin anything though.
+The performances fit what was needed by the supporting cast.
+There are odd characters that work.